craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Connect to **LON-CL1**.
 Sign on as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** portal and sign in using the supplied tenant administrator.
+Browse to the **Microsoft 365 admin center** and sign in using the supplied tenant administrator.

 1. In the Navigation menu, click **Users > Active users**.